Ant may find it easy to move on after breakup - NewsBreak

 Ant may find it easy to move on after breakup

-HONG KONG, Sept 14 (Reuters Breakingviews) - Breaking up is hard to do, but China's Ant may be able to move on quickly.
-Beijing wants Jack Ma's financial technology giant to separate its payments, credit scoring and lending businesses, and is diluting it with assorted government investors.
+HONG KONG (Reuters Breakingviews) - Breaking up is hard to do, but China’s Ant may be able to move on quickly.
+Beijing wants Jack Ma’s financial technology giant to separate its payments, credit scoring and lending businesses, and is diluting it with assorted government investors.
 But these stakeholders might be friendly, and the loan operation looks to get a wider business remit.

 Officials have imposed a sweeping restructuring of Ant since derailing its initial public offering last November.
 At the parent level, the group, which owns the payments-to-wealth management Alipay app, is being rejigged into a financial holding company subject to tougher regulations.
 Further down, Ant’s online credit business is now in the process of being folded into a recently-approved consumer finance company with other backers.
 Beijing may also pry open its massive data trove on borrower behaviour and feed at least some of it to a credit-scoring joint venture with government entities, according to Reuters.